Banu Ilyas: Ilyasa b. Muhammad

 Ilyasa b.
 Muhammad quickly angered the neighboring Buyids under 'Adud al-Daula by arguing over some territory on the border of Kerman and Fars.
 Before invading Kerman, 'Adud made sure to win over members of Ilyasa's army.
 This strategy was effective; when he did invade and capture Bardasir, the bulk of Ilyasa's army deserted him.
 Control of Kerman was transferred nominally to 'Adud's son Abu'l Fawaris Shirzil, while 'Adud's general Gorgir (Kurkir) was given real control.
 Ilyasa fled to Bukhara, where the Samanids welcomed him, but he aroused their hostility by complaining that they would not help him retake Kerman.
 He was expelled from Bukhara to Khwarazm, while the governor of Khurasan seized the possessions of Ilyasa's that he had left in Kuhistan.
 In Khwarazm Ilyasa was stricken with sympathetic ophthalmia and he soon died.

 Sulaiman b.
 Muhammad

 In 969 or 970 Ilyasa's brother Sulaiman, who had fled to the Samanids before the Buyid conquest due to a quarrel with his father, convinced the Samanid amir Mansur b.
 Nuh to supply him an army to reconquer Kerman.
-His hope was that he could gain the support of the Koch and Baloch.
+His hope was that he could gain the support of the Koch and Baloch, who were still resisting Buyid authority.
 Gorgir moved to stop them, and in the ensuing battle between Jiroft and Bam, Sulaiman, two of Ilyasa's sons, Bakr and al-Husain, and a large portion of the Khurasanian troops were killed.